 Attend weekly Mass with their child.

-Be faithful in attending and participating in the Religious Education program, which begins on August 21, 2016.
+Be faithful in attending and participating in the Religious Education program.

 Attend weekly Mass.